TRASE-NODEs: Trajectory Sensitivity-aware Neural Ordinary Differential Equations for Efficient Dynamic Modeling: Simulation Results

 We will mainly present the performance in predicting the state $I_q$, because the other $I_d$ is very weakly dependent on $V_{\text{ref}}$.
-Performance comparisons of both models have been evaluated across the testing cases of $V_{\text{ref}}\in[1.035,1.045]$, with an example of $V_{\text{ref}}=1.041$ shown in Fig.~\ref{fig:Ex2_ExPlot}.
+Performance comparisons of both models have been evaluated across the testing cases of $V_{\text{ref}}\in[1.036,1.045]$, with an example of $V_{\text{ref}}=1.0405$ shown in Fig.~\ref{fig:Ex2_ExPlot}.
 In addition, Fig.~\ref{fig:Ex2_Error} plots the normalized error in predicting the trajectories for a range of $V_{\text{ref}}$ values.
+The normalized error is computed as the difference between the true and predicted trajectories divided by the peak value of the true trajectory, allowing errors to be compared across trajectories with different magnitudes.
 TRASE-NODEs have been observed to produce smaller errors for $I_q$ compared to NODEs.
-NMSE values across all test cases are summarized in Fig.~\ref{fig:Ex2_NMSE}, confirming that TRASE-NODEs generally outperform NODEs for $I_q$.
-These results align with the system's control structure, where $I_q$ is directly regulated by the voltage reference $V_{\text{ref}}$ \cite{deepak2023model}.
-Compared with the damped oscillator, where TRASE-NODEs achieve significant improvements, the IBR case shows smaller gains.
-In the former, the sensitivity is essentially independent of $u$, so a single sensitivity trajectory provides rich information with strong guidance.
-In contrast, IBR sensitivities exhibit larger transients and strongly depend on input $V_{\text{ref}}$, leading to more modest improvements.
-This observation indicates that the degree of system nonlinearity strongly influences the performance improvements of TRASE-NODEs.
+The NMSE across the testing range is shown in Fig.~\ref{fig:Ex2_NMSE}.
+TRASE-NODEs consistently achieve a lower prediction error compared to standard NODEs and exhibit a smoother error profile across the parameter range.
+In contrast, the NODEs model shows two pronounced minima that correspond to operating points included in the training dataset.
+While NODEs achieve low error near these training trajectories, the error increases between them, indicating limited generalization.
+TRASE-NODEs mitigate this issue by incorporating trajectory sensitivities, which enable the model to better capture how the system dynamics vary with $V_{\text{ref}}$.